holochain/holochain/docs/specs/src/hwp_3_correctness.md

-collusion between some majority of nodes. ​The​ ​usual thinking​ ​is​ ​that​ ​it​ ​takes​ ​a​ ​large​ ​number​ ​of​ ​nodes ​and​ ​massive​ ​amounts​ ​of​ ​computing​ ​power or financial incentives46​ ​to prevent​ ​undue​ ​hijacking​ ​of​ ​consensus.​ ​However,​ ​since​ ​Holochain's data coherence doesn't derive from all nodes proceeding in consensus​ lockstep,​ ​but​ rather ​on​ determinist validation, nobody​ ​ever​ ​needs​ ​to​ ​trust​ ​a​ ​consensus​
+collusion between some majority of nodes. ​The​ ​usual thinking​ ​is​ ​that​ ​it​ ​takes​ ​a​ ​large​ ​number​ ​of​ ​nodes ​and​ ​massive​ ​amounts​ ​of​ ​computing​ ​power or financial incentives​ ​to prevent​ ​undue​ ​hijacking​ ​of​ ​consensus.​ ​However,​ ​since​ ​Holochain's data coherence doesn't derive from all nodes proceeding in consensus​ lockstep,​ ​but​ rather ​on​ determinist validation, nobody​ ​ever​ ​needs​ ​to​ ​trust​ ​a​ ​consensus​